About the Chefs

 They come to Chattanooga because they support the Aquarium’s objectives to: make sustainable seafood easier to understand, help diversify everyone’s “seafood portfolios” and empower others with information, tips and techniques that make preparing sustainable seafood fun and enjoyable.
-Join the movement by attending the 2015 event with Chef's Suzanne Vizethann and Steven Satterfield.
+Check back soon for the announcement of our chefs for the 2016 event.

 CHEFS MAKING PREVIOUS SERVE & PROTECT APPEARANCES:

 Famed foodist Alton Brown helped found the Aquarium’s Serve & Protect program.
 Brown counts himself as among those who have been inspired by consuming a steady diet of Jacques Cousteau television specials and being an enthusiastic SCUBA diver.
 Using his culinary fame and talents, Brown seeks to reach new audiences with information and recipes that lead to wider adoption of preparing only sustainable seafood.
 Brown wrote, produced and hosted Good Eats on the Food Network for 13 years, winning a Peabody Award and a James Beard award along the way.
 He is also the author of seven books including, I’m Just Here for the Food which won the James Beard Foundation Award for Best Cookbook in the Reference category.
 His three volume Good Eats companion books all made the New York Times best seller list.

 Brown’s most recent endeavors include hosting Cutthroat Kitchen on Food Network and mounting a nationwide traveling road show called the “Edible Inevitable Tour.”